2023 Solar Incentives Guide for New Hanover, NJ - Tax Credits & Rebates

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a predetermined percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a certain percentage of your solar system's cost.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now referred to as the Clean Energy Credit.
-The Clean Energy Credit runs until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; the amount will be decreased slightly on a yearly basis until the current program ends.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+The Clean Energy Credit is valid until 2035.
+Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
+The amount will decrease slightly on a yearly basis until the end of the current program.
+Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

 State & Local Solar Incentives